 To send waste off site to a TSDF, contract with a registered hazardous waste transporter.
-To locate a reliable transporter, contact a colleague or your appropriate state contact to obtain a reference.
+To locate a reliable transporter, contact a colleague to obtain a reference.

 IMPLEMENT PERSONNEL TRAINING

 Be sure that your personnel are familiar with hazardous waste handling and emergency procedures.